Stability and quasi-normal modes of charged black holes in Born-Infeld gravity: Conclusion

 A natural extension of this work is to study the stability of the Born-Infeld black hole with a cosmological constant \cite{fer1}.
 In particular, the Born-Infeld-Ads case is worthy of study due to the AdS/CFT conjecture.
 The electrically charged black hole in anti-de Sitter space has been shown to be unstable for large black holes by using linear perturbation techniques \cite{gub}.
 It would be interesting to study how the non-linear nature effects the instability of such solutions.

-It would also be interesting to investigate the supersymmetric nature of the Born-Infeld black hole discussed in this paper.
-It is well known that the extreme Reissner-Nordstrom black hole can be embedded in $N=2$ supergravity theory \cite{gib3} \cite{gib4}.
+The supersymmetric nature of the Born-Infeld black hole would be interesting to investigate.
+The extreme Reissner-Nordstrom black hole can be embedded in $N=2$ supergravity theory \cite{gib3} \cite{gib4}.
 Onozawa et.al. \cite{ono} showed that the QNM's of the extreme RN black hole for spin 1, 3/2 and 2 are the same.
 A suitable supergravity theory to embed the Born-Infeld black hole has not been constructed.
 However, one can do a similar study such as in Onozawa et. al. \cite {ono} in terms of the QNM's for extreme Born-Infeld black holes.
-From the eq.(17) when $ 2 M - A$ is smaller than zero, the black holes behave similar to the Reissner-Nordstrom black hole.
+From the eq.(17) when $ 2 M - \alpha$ is smaller than zero, the black holes behave similar to the Reissner-Nordstrom black hole.
 Hence, it is possible to construct extreme case for Born-Infeld black hole by choosing appropriate parameters.

 The WKB approach considered here was extended to the sixth order by Konoplya \cite{kon6} which gives greater accuracy in computing the QNM frequencies.
 It would be interesting to use it to compute frequencies of high overtones.